Wild Wild West: Writing

 The film featured several significant changes from the television series.
-For instance, Dr. Loveless, as portrayed by Kenneth Branagh in the film, went from a dwarf to a man without legs who uses a steam-powered wheelchair (similar to that employed by the villain in the episode "The Night of the Brain"); his first name was also changed from Miguelito to Arliss and was given the motive of a Southerner who sought the defeat of the North after the Civil War.
-Kevin Kline plays Artemus Gordon in the film, whose character is similar to the show's version of him portrayed by Ross Martin, except that he is much more egotistical than Jim West.
-The film depicted Kline's Gordon creating more ridiculous, humorous, and implausible inventions than those created by Martin's Gordon in the original series, as well as having an aggressive rivalry with West, unlike in the television series where he and West had a very close friendship and trusted each other with their lives.
+For instance, Dr. Loveless, as portrayed by Kenneth Branagh in the film, went from a dwarf to a legless man confined in a steam-powered wheelchair similar to that employed by the villain in the episode "The Night of the Brain"; his first name was also changed from Miguelito to Arliss, and he was given the motive of a Southerner who sought the defeat of the North after the Civil War.
+Kevin Kline plays Artemus Gordon in the film, whose character is similar to the original show's version of him portrayed by Ross Martin, except that he is much more egotistical than Jim West.
+The film depicted Kline's Gordon creating more bizarre, humorous and implausible inventions than those created by Martin's Gordon in the original series, as well as having an aggressive rivalry with West, unlike in the series where he and West had a very close friendship and trusted each other with their lives.
 While Gordon did indeed impersonate Grant in three episodes of the series ("The Night of the Steel Assassin", "The Night of the Colonel's Ghost" and "The Night of the Big Blackmail"), they were not played by the same actor.
-Additionally, West was originally portrayed by Robert Conrad, a Caucasian rather than an African American, which serves a critical plot point as West's parents were among the victims of Loveless's massacre at New Liberty.
+Additionally, West was originally portrayed by Robert Conrad, a Caucasian rather than an African American, which serves as a critical plot point as West's parents were among the victims of Loveless's massacre at New Liberty.

-Jon Peters produced the film alongside director Sonnenfeld.
-In a 2002 Q&A event that appears on An Evening with Kevin Smith, filmmaker Kevin Smith talked about working as a screenwriter for Peters on a fifth potential Superman film in 1997.
-He revealed that Peters demanded, among other things, that Superman fight a giant spider in the third act.
-After Batman director Tim Burton came onboard, Smith's script was scrapped and the film was never produced due to further complications.
-He noted that Wild Wild West, with Peters on board as producer, was released a year later with the inclusion of a giant mechanical spider in the final act.
-Neil Gaiman also revealed that Peters insisted that a giant mechanical spider be included in a proposed film adaptation of The Sandman.
+In a 2002 Q&A event on An Evening with Kevin Smith, filmmaker Kevin Smith talked about working as a writer on a fifth Superman film in 1997 titled Superman Lives, revealing that producer Jon Peters requested, among other things, that Superman fight a gigantic spider in the third act.
+After Batman director Tim Burton came onboard the project, Smith's script was scrapped and Warner Bros. later halted production on Superman Lives in 1998, though Wild Wild West, which Peters produced alongside Sonnenfeld, featured a giant mechanical spider that Dr. Loveless takes control of.
+Neil Gaiman also revealed that Peters insisted a giant mechanical spider be included in a proposed film adaptation of The Sandman.